eyalk11/compare-my-stocks/README.md

 * Adjusted performance based on cash transactions / inflation.
 * Introducing advanced features like P/E and price to sells, with all possible comparisions.
 * Find corelations between sectors
-* Interacts with IB to get transaction
+* Interacts with Interactive Brokers to get transaction
 * Exporting dataframes to jupyter (should be easy)
 * Crypto support(should be easy)